 With a background in both recruiting and acting, Affirm’s Head of Talent Ragini Holloway considers herself to be a “casting director” for companies.
 When she was an actress, she often received feedback that she was “really talented,” but that the casting directors wanted to go in a “different direction.”
 She wondered if that direction was really “different”—or just more of the same.
 Today, it's experiences like these that drive her advocacy for diversity.

 At Lever’s 2018 Talent Innovation Summit, Ragini shared how she launched a diversity and inclusion council to make Affirm a more appealing choice for underrepresented minorities.
-Below, read the five steps she suggests taking before you do the same.
+Below, are five steps to start an diversity and inclusion council.

 Step 1: Learn your company’s historical context